Gabon Votes On New Constitution Hailed By Junta As turning Point - UrduPoint

 Gabon Votes On New Constitution Hailed By Junta As 'turning Point'

-Libreville, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2024) Gabon holds a referendum Saturday on a new constitution that the junta calls a "major turning point" after a coup that brought the curtain down on 55 years of rule by the Bongo dynasty.
+Libreville, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2024) Gabon on Saturday held a referendum on a new constitution that the ruling junta calls a "major turning point" after a coup ended 55 years of rule by the Bongo dynasty in the oil-rich nation.

-The 860,000 registered voters have faced an onslaught of calls by authorities on tv, radio and social media to make their ballot count -- whether they choose a green one meaning "yes" or a red one for "no".
+The central African country's 860,000 registered voters have faced an onslaught of calls by authorities on tv, radio and social media to make their ballot count -- whether they choose a green one meaning "yes" or a red one for "no".

-The government even declared a two-day holiday in the run-up and has allowed voters to switch polling stations to avoid "hazards" from travel and weather during the rainy season.

 "We have a date with history," transitional President General Brice Oligui Nguema declared on X, alongside a photo of himself in civilian dress and baseball cap, with a voting card in his hand.

-The proposed constitution sets out a vision of a presidency with a maximum two terms of seven years, no prime minister and no dynastic transfer of power.
+The proposed constitution sets out a vision of a presidency with a maximum of two seven-year-terms, no prime minister and no dynastic transfer of power.

 It would also require presidential candidates to be exclusively Gabonese -- with at least one Gabon-born parent -- and have a Gabonese spouse.